 In this bootstrap menu example, you get menu design for both main menu and secondary menu.
 Websites that provide filter options, product details, and page specific options would need a secondary menu.
 The creator of this menu has handled the menu smartly.
 At the top left corner, you have the main navigation option and the secondary menu corresponding to the product on the page.
 The menus are designed smartly to blend with the other element on the page.
 With the trendy elements, smooth visual effects this menu provides a user-friendly design.
 If you are into modern design and want a practically applicable design, this menu will impress you.

 The creator of this design has given you a bunch of line animation for the menu.
 Though the hamburger menu is a better option for mobile UI, many users prefer the traditional navigation bar in the desktop version.
 You can add a little bit of visual effect to make the design interesting to the users.
 As the name implies, the developer has mostly used the line effect in this menu.
 Both full element animations and border animations are given in this example.
 The code script for this entire collection is shared with you.
 All you have to do is to pick the one you like and start editing the code as per your needs.

 Side Menu Staggered Animation

 This bootstrap menu example is for the mobile navigation menu.
 As the name implies, the developer has used staggered animation for the menu folding and unfolding action.
-The menu concept is good, but when you use it for menus with many options, it will be annoying.
+The menu concept is good, but using it for menus with many options will be annoying.
 By taking this design as a base you can create your own custom design with different animation effects.
-The developer has shared the entire code with you so that you can easily utilize the code to make your custom design.
+The developer has shared the entire code with you so you can easily utilize the code to make your custom design.
 For more animation inspirations, take a look at our CSS animation examples.

 Triangular Sidebar Menu